Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 -   New recipes:
 	-   Any perfect gem in NOT STACKED FORM + Coin = 50 x of that perfect gem
 -   Removed recipes:
-	-   Larzuk's Puzzle Box + Vex = 2x Larzuk's Puzzle Box - with the introduction of Eternal Coin, it was too easy to print Larzuk's Puzzle Boxes
+	-   Larzuk’s Puzzle Box + Vex = 2x Larzuk’s Puzzle Box - with the introduction of Eternal Coin, it was too easy to print Larzuk’s Puzzle Boxes

 ## Charms changes